Julian-Rolfes/AES_Sharper/README.md

 # AES_Sharper

+**⚠️ This project is deprecated!
+The new and actively maintained version is available in the [`AES-Sharper`](https://github.com/Julian-Rolfes/AES-Sharper) repository.
+Please use only the new repository for all future projects!**

+---

 MIT License – Free to use in your projects.

 A simple and efficient .NET library for AES-256 encryption with SHA256 key derivation.

+---

+## Notice

+> **The current and recommended project is now located in [`AES-Sharper`](https://github.com/Julian-Rolfes/AES-Sharper).
+> This repository is no longer maintained or updated!
+> For new projects, improvements, and support, please use only the new repository.**

 ---